bediger4000/commonwords/README.md

 What's obvious to the requirements writer may not be obvious to the programmer.
 Programming entails attention to "minor" details like that, and "correct" vs "incorrect" programs hinge on those minor details.

+I'm going to both agree and disagree with the blogger, Franklin Chen.
+I'm skeptical of literate programming, too, but I don't think that "general purpose" programming languages are a universal replacement for shell scripts.
+It's far harder to get a C, Go or Haskell program correct for some weird variant on word frequency, than it is to get a shell script.
+Knowing how to do the kind of text processing that McIlroy's script illustrates is a valuable skill when dealing with more than a page or two of information, but our modern sensitivities are distorted by Microsoft's vision of what constitutes a good amount of information to process, which is bout a page in Word and Excel.